mrossini-ethz/physical-quantities/README.md

 To combine such tests, the following composing functions are provided:

-* `(prefix-and &rest functions)` This will require all functions to accept the prefix.
+* `(prefix-and &rest functions)` This will acccept a prefix if all functions accept it.
 * `(prefix-or &rest functions)` This will accept a prefix if a single function accepts it.

 You can use the standard composing function `complement` where necessary.
 The above example could be rewritten to read